 • Keyword matching to capture specific terminology

-Step 4: Sentiment Analysis
+Step 4: Sentiment analysis

+Example: a post stating "This is outrageous.
+I can't believe they did this to us again."
 The tone is angry, but not necessarily violent.
-However, when you aggregate sentiment across time and location—let’s say, 200 posts from the same neighborhood trending increasingly negative—you can identify potential signs of unrest or escalation.
+However, aggregating sentiment across time and location, for instance 200 posts from the same neighborhood trending increasingly negative, can identify potential signs of unrest or escalation.

-Step 5: Violence Classifier
+Step 5: Violence classifier

 • Minimize the risk of rejecting benign posts